elektrofuzzis/ftcSoundBar/README.md

 # IMPORTANT

 With firmware version V1.2 the I²C-interface was implemented in the ftcSoundBar's firmware.
 To get the interface running, the cabling of your ftcSoundBar board differs from the description in the ft:pedia article.
-Please refer to <a href="https://github.com/elektrofuzzis/ftcSoundBar/wiki/Build-your-own-ftcSoundBar">Build your own ftcSoundBar wiki</a> for correct cabling.
+Please refer to <a href="https://github.com/elektrofuzzis/ftcSoundBar/wiki/Build-your-own-ftcSoundBar">"Build your own ftcSoundBar"</a> for correct cabling.